aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-tables/how-to-build-a-table-from-a-datatable/_index.md

 ## The Code

 The following code demonstrates how to achieve this in Aspose.Words.
 The **ImportTableFromDataTable** method accepts a **DocumentBuilder** object, the **DataTable** containing the data and a flag which specifies if the column heading from the **DataTable** are included at the top of the table.
 This method builds a table from these parameters using the builder’s current position and formatting.

-Below example provides a method to import data from the DataTable and insert it into a new table using the DocumentBuilder.
+The following code example provides a method to import data from the DataTable and insert it into a new table using the DocumentBuilder.

 {{< gist "aspose-com-gists" "aa75ee5112aca57022c741270ff8cbc4" "Examples-src-main-java-com-aspose-words-examples-programming_documents-tables-creation-BuildTableFromDataTable-ImportTableFromDataTable.java" >}}

 The method can then be easily called using your **DocumentBuilder** and data.

-Below example shows how to import the data from a DataTable and insert it into a new table in the document.
+The following code example shows how to import the data from a DataTable and insert it into a new table in the document.

 {{< gist "aspose-com-gists" "aa75ee5112aca57022c741270ff8cbc4" "Examples-src-main-java-com-aspose-words-examples-programming_documents-tables-creation-BuildTableFromDataTable-.java" >}}